-Cash and cash equivalents
+Cash and bank accounts

-Cash and cash equivalents are assets, which can be converted into cash within a day and consist of cash on hand and current bank account balances of the Company, and other short-term highly liquid investments with original maturities of three months or less.
-Amounts, which relate to funds that are of a restricted nature, are excluded from cash and cash equivalents.
+Cash and bank accounts are assets, which can be converted into cash within a day and consist of cash on hand and current bank account balances of the Company, and other short-term highly liquid investments with original maturities of three months or less.
+Amounts, which relate to funds that are of a restricted nature, are excluded from cash and bank accounts.